Chrisschmit/pylovo-usa/docs/source/visualisation/qgis/qgis.rst

 If you would only like to see a specific grid enter a query like:
 `"version_id" = '3.3' AND "in_building_cluster" = '5' AND "k_mean_cluster" = '1'`.

-Pylovo partitions the buildings of a PLZ for a grid using k-means cluster (kcid, k-means cluster ID) and building cluster (bcid, builings cluster ID).
+Pylovo partitions the buildings of a region for a grid using k-means cluster (kcid, k-means cluster ID) and building cluster (bcid, buildings cluster ID).

 Some more specific information about the different layers: